Blue+quartz+on+Andrews+Point-2.jpg

 Acknowledgements

-I’m very grateful to Mike Searle for his enthusiastic support and advice; Steve Lord and Harriet Strimpel for constructive criticism of the content; John Kubale for graphic design; Steve Lord and Nelson Eby for editing the transcripts and compiling the glossaries; Mary McCann for copy editing the website, transcripts, and glossaries; Sherri Donaldson for help with social media; and Rob Gonsalves and Randy Fayan for technical advice.
+I’m very grateful to Mike Searle and James Jackson for their enthusiastic support and advice; Steve Lord and Harriet Strimpel for reviewing each episode prior to release; John Kubale for graphic design; Steve Lord and Nelson Eby for editing the transcripts and compiling the glossaries; Mary McCann for copy editing the website, transcripts, and glossaries; Sherri Donaldson for help with social media; and Rob Gonsalves and Randy Fayan for technical advice.